6 Ways subdomains impact your SEO performance

 What is a subdomain?

-Take Google, for example.
-There’s Google’s main search engine “google.com”, as well as “maps.google.com” and “earth.google.com”.
-Both are still part of the main Google domain, but each has its own purpose away from the Google site.
+Take Google, for example: there’s Google’s main search engine, google.com and then you have the subdomains maps.google.com and earth.google.com.
+Both are still part of the main Google domain, but each has its own purpose separate from the Google site.
 If Google is the main umbrella, then subdomains are sub-categories underneath it.

-Here’s an example of a URL with a subdomain:
+Here’s an example of what a URL with a subdomain looks like:

 They are created for various reasons, including to: